jattu8602/clat_test/ENV_TEMPLATE.md

 3. **Keep your secret keys secure and rotate them regularly**
 4. **The webhook secret is provided by Razorpay when you set up webhooks**
 5. **Test thoroughly with test mode before switching to live mode**
+6. **The Gemini API key is required for the AI Test Generator feature**